 Products that contain butalbital, caffeine, and aspirin are classified as Schedule III substances under the Controlled Substances Act (CSA).

-Fioricet, due to it containing acetaminophen instead of aspirin and the ratio of butalbital to acetaminophen is smaller than that of aspirin (found in Fiorinal), therefore making Fioricet exempt from the Drug Enforcement Administration.
+Fioricet, due to it containing acetaminophen instead of aspirin and the ratio of butalbital to acetaminophen being smaller than that of aspirin (found in Fiorinal), makes it exempt from the Drug Enforcement Administration's Scheduling system.
 There are a few states, however, that do classify Fioricet as a Schedule III controlled drug.

 Get help during Covid-19